 It doesn’t matter how old you are, meeting a Disney Character in the parks will always give you a thrill.
 You could be five and meet your idol Anna, or 50 and meet your boyfriend Prince Charming.
 To you, it is never a college kid in a costume.
 They are your best friend from the movies, your snuggle buddy at night and your inspiration to “let it go.”
 They are important and you want to meet them on your vacation.

 Here’s the ultimate guide to meeting your Disney friends in Walt Disney World‘s Magic Kingdom.
 It might be hard to meet them all in one vacation, but it just gives you an excuse to come back…like you ever needed one.

-For the purpose of this article, we will just concentrate on the characters you will see on an average day in the Magic Kingdom.
-We will cover the other parks, park specific characters, character meals and events in future articles.
+For the purpose of this article, we will just concentrate on the characters you might see on an average day in the Magic Kingdom.
+We will cover the other parks, park specific characters, character meals, and events in future articles.
 It’s just too much for one blog post.

 Sometimes I have to remind myself that Adventureland is not just home of the Dole Whip.
 I have a slight obsession with it and its cousin the Citrus Swirl.
-Adventureland is the home of some of the most iconic attractions like The Jungle Cruise and The Tiki Room.
-It’s also the home of two of our favorite characters: Aladdin and Jasmine.
-There you can encounter a whole new world, and they would love to hear your adventure stories.
+Adventureland is the home of some of the most iconic attractions like Jungle Cruise and The Enchanted Tiki Room.
+It’s also the home of two of our favorite characters; Aladdin and Jasmine.
+There you can encounter a whole new world and they would love to hear your adventure stories.

 This place is hit and miss with the lines.
 Sometimes you go by and there is a crazy line up and other times the characters are standing around searching for people to say hi.
 In this blog post, we aren’t covering the characters specific to the parks, but this is a good place to meet the town folk of the Magic Kingdom too.